New Zealand Flax with Slugs and Snails? Rare but Treatable

 - â Use drip irrigation instead of overhead watering

-ðą Care Guide: New Zealand Flax
+ðą How to Care for New Zealand Flax to Prevent Slugs and Snails?

 ð§ How to Water